Torneoz/ai_image_studio/README.md

 - Sequential image refinement when the selected provider and model support image-to-image requests.
 - Text-to-video and image-to-video generation through compatible providers.
+- Video sequence chaining using the last decodable frame of a completed video, plus an experimental FFmpeg action for joining compatible session videos.
 - Ordered Grok image editing with up to three uploaded, Media, or prior-session images and retained input provenance.
 - Grok reference-to-video with up to seven ordered images, `<IMAGE_N>` prompt